godobject/file_permissions/README.md

 gem 'posix_mode'
 ~~~~~

+### Namespace

+This project is contained within a namespace to avoid name collisions with
-If you want to be able to simply call the class names inside the
+other code.
+If you do not want to specifiy the namespace explicitly you can
-GodObject::PosixMode namespace you can include it into the current scope by
-executing the following statement:
+include it into the current scope by executing the following statement:

 ~~~~~ ruby
 include GodObject::PosixMode